 "People should disagree with one another about things," Eisgruber said, "and you're disagreeing now.
 I'm OK with that.
 Your thumbs can be down - that's fine.
 Disagreement is what we do."
 As the meeting concluded, students chanted "we will not rest until divest."
 According to PIAD organizers, who asked not to be named because of safety concerns, about 30 to 40 of the group's student leaders are working with alumni who have led past divestment campaigns, students at other universities, and local groups to build support for the divestment campaign.
 In 2014, a CPUC subcommittee announced there was not enough consensus or sustained interest to consider a petition calling for divestment from Israel, and the following year, undergraduates declined to vote in favor of a similar referendum.
-By J.B.
+B By J.B.
+Princeton and Georgetown positions were announced on the same day.